-- A. Shares backed by third-party guarantees - 1.
-Basic anti-avoidance rule
+C. Shares backed by third-party guarantees

+1. Basic anti-avoidance rule

-The anti-avoidance rule for shares backed by third-party guarantees/obligations has a twopronged trigger.
-Under the first prong, the share must be subject to an enforcement right or obligation in respect of a third party.
-Under the second prong, this enforcement right or obligation must be triggered upon the failure to pay a dividend or a return of capital distribution.
-The enforcement right or obligation at issue must essentially require another party (i.e. a person other than the issuer of the share) to directly or indirectly guarantee dividend or return of capital distributions to be paid to the holder in respect of the share.
+The anti-avoidance rule for shares backed by third-party guarantees/obligations has a two-pronged trigger.
+Under the first prong, the share must be subject to an enforcement right or an enforcement obligation in respect of a third-party.
+Under the second prong, this enforcement right or obligation must be triggered upon the failure to pay a dividend or upon the failure to pay a return of capital distribution.
+The enforcement right or obligation at issue must essentially require another party (i.e. a person other than the issuer of the share) to directly or indirectly guarantee dividends or return of capital distributions to be paid to the holder in respect of the share at issue.

-If both prongs of the anti-avoidance rule described above are satisfied, the dividend yield is deemed to qualify as ordinary revenue.
-The rule equally applies to domestic and foreign dividends.
-The purpose of this anti-avoidance rule is to ensure that the credit worthiness of the issuer has a bearing on the holder versus complete reliance on the creditworthiness of a wholly unrelated entity.
+If both prongs of the anti-avoidance rule described above are satisfied, the dividend yield is deemed to qualify as income.
+This rule equally applies to domestic and foreign dividends.
+The purpose of this anti-avoidance rule is to ensure that the credit-worthiness of the issuer has a bearing on the holder versus complete reliance on the creditworthiness of a wholly unrelated entity.

+Example 1